Blackfoot boil advisory continues - Local News 8

 BLACKFOOT, Idaho (KIFI) - The boil advisory in Blackfoot continues.

-Testing results from samples collected Monday returned Tuesday afternoon, and two of eight samples still show total coliform but no E. coli.
+Testing results from samples collected Tuesday returned Wednesday afternoon, and one of eight samples still show total coliform but no E. coli.

-The city has sent eight more samples from Tuesday to the lab and will have results Wednesday afternoon.
+The city has sent more samples to the lab and will have results Thursday afternoon.

 The city needs two days of negative results to lift the boil advisory.